1JunGu/1JunGu/README.md

 ## Hi there 👋

-Jun Gu, a Ph.D candidate in University of Science and Technology of China 🇨🇳.
+Jun Gu, a Ph.D candidate in University of Science and Technology of China.

 🔭 I’m currently working on global convection-permitting atmospheric model (MPAS or else)